 Scholarship / Publications

-Publications featuring Weil’s work include: Art in America, Art News, the Huffington Post, Glass Quarterly, Sculpture Magazine, the NY Times, Geo Magazine, Sculptural Pursuit Magazine and the International Herald Tribune.
-Professor Weil exhibits nationally and internationally (Denmark, France, Italy, Russia, Spain, Switzerland, and the United Kingdom).
-Her sculpture and prints appear in many public and private collections.
-She is represented by Art Sites Gallery in Riverhead, New York, and Kouros Gallery in New York City and Kouros Sculpture Center and Garden in Ridgefield, CT.
+Publications featuring Weil’s work include: Art in America, Art News, Women's Art Journal, the Huffington Post, the Brooklyn Rail, Glass Quarterly, Sculpture Magazine, the NY Times, Geo Magazine, Sculptural Pursuit Magazine and the International Herald Tribune.
+Weil exhibits nationally and internationally (Denmark, France, Italy, Russia, Spain, Switzerland, and the United Kingdom).
+Her sculpture and prints are included in many public and private collections.
+Professor Weil is represented by ILLE Arts, Amagansett, New York.